-If you’re walking by Jack Poole Plaza in downtown Vancouver on Wednesday, November 2, you may be surprised to see a massive banana peel on display.
+If you walked by Jack Poole Plaza in downtown Vancouver on November 2, 2022, you may have been surprised to see a massive banana peel on display.

 Our silly sculpture has a very serious point: most “accidents” aren’t really accidents at all.
 Most of the time, you can see them coming—just like a humongous banana peel.
 And that makes them 100% preventable.